Hedina Tahirović-Sijerčić: Personal life and activism

 In the 1990s, she emigrated to Germany and later to Canada, and has since been active in supporting the rights of the Romani people and in preserving and archiving Romani culture.
 She speaks several languages, including Bosnian, Romani (Gurbeti), English and German.
+In 2017, she signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.
 In 2009, she was the subject of a documentary film, Hedina, about her life, which was directed by Zoran Kubura.